1. Light impact

 2. Island life

 This Melville kitchen was designed by Angela Lyon, a stylist with furniture and homewares store Pottery Barn.

 “The concrete island is my absolute favourite feature,” she said of the kitchen.

-Teamed with matte black cabinetry by Delta Cabinets, the island benchtop by Concrete Studio is the ideal spot for food preparation, family dinners and entertaining friends.
+Teamed with matte black cabinetry by Delta Cabinets.
+The island benchtop by Concrete Studio are the ideal spot for food preparation, family dinners and entertaining friends.
 Floating jarrah shelves against a white subway-tiled splashback are another highlight, while timber stools add texture.

 Delta Cabinets, 9271 8450; Concrete Studio, 6226 9670, concretestudio.com.au.